Question 16: Were the cells in the infused product selected / modified / engineered prior to infusion?

 Genetic manipulation (gene transfer / transduction): cells are manipulated via gene transfer, a process by which copies of a gene are inserted into living cells to induce synthesis of the gene’s product; or transduction, a process by which foreign DNA is introduced into a cell by a virus or viral vector.
 These techniques deliberately alter the genetic material of an organism to make them capable of making new substances or performing new or different functions.
 Continue with question 22 to report the types of genetic manipulation.

 Other cell manipulation: not fitting an above category.
-Specify the other cell manipulation in question.
+Specify the other cell manipulation in question 21 and continue with question 31.

 Question 22-30: Specify the type(s) of genetic manipulations (check all that apply)

 Viral transduction is a process by which nucleic acid (DNA) is introduced into a cell by a virus, followed by viral replication in the affected cell.
-Check the box for the virus(es) used in the viral transduction in question 22.
+Check the box for the virus(es) used in the viral transduction in question 22 and continue with question 31.

 Lentivirus: Lentiviruses are members of the genus of retroviruses that have long incubation periods and cause chronic, progressive, usually fatal disease in humans and other animals.